angie-in-the-cloud/aws-iam-compliance-scanner/README.md

 Successfully created/updated stack - iam-compliance-snapshot
 ```

-### Step 6 — Update the Lambda with your source code
+### Step 6: Load your Python code into Lambda

-CloudFormation deploys a placeholder Lambda.
-Replace it with your actual code:
+When CloudFormation deployed your Lambda function in Step 5, it created a shell (the function exists but only has a placeholder inside it, not your actual scanner code).
+In Step 4 you uploaded your ZIP file to S3.
+Now you're telling Lambda to go grab it from there and load it in.

 ```bash
 aws lambda update-function-code \